LogtalkDotOrg/logtalk3/library/NOTES.md

 A plain Prolog version of the Unicode 6.2 standard is also included in the `unicode_data` folder.
 See its `README.md` file for details.

-As a general rule, always use the corresponding loader file to load library entities.
+As a general rule, **always** use the corresponding loader file to load library entities.
 The available loader files are described below.
 Most library entities are part of small hierarchies or depend on other entities and thus cannot be loaded and compiled separately (e.g. the `list` object implements the `listp` protocol and is part of a basic types hierarchy).
-Using the loader files takes care of all dependencies and also ensure compilation in optimized mode.
+Using the loader files takes care of all dependencies and also ensures compilation in optimized mode.

 The library loader files can be loaded using the `library(<loader file>)` notation as argument for the compiling and loading predicates.
 For example: